Thomas B. Coburn

-Dr. Coburn is an author specializing in South and East Asia and the Islamic world.
-He is considered one of the world's leading experts on the Hindu tradition of the great goddess, having written both Encountering the Goddess: a translation of the Devi-Mahatmaya and a Study of its Interpretation and Devi Mahatmya, The Crystallization of the Goddess Tradition.
+Coburn is an author specializing in South and East Asia and the Islamic world.
+He is considered one of the world's leading experts on the Hindu tradition of the great goddess, having written both Encountering the Goddess: A Translation of the Devi-Mahatmaya and a Study of Its Interpretation and Devi Mahatmya, The Crystallization of the Goddess Tradition.
 Coburn contributed to writings about the art of teaching in Leading from Within: Poetry that Sustains the Courage to Lead.

-Dr. Coburn also spent time as the director of the New York State Independent College Consortium for Study in India, was a visiting faculty member on the University of Pittsburgh Semester at Sea and spent a year as a visiting scholar at the Harvard Divinity School.
-Coburn holds a BA from Princeton University, and a MTS and PhD in comparative religion from Harvard University.
-He grew up in Amherst, Massachusetts.
+Coburn also spent time as the director of the New York State Independent College Consortium for Study in India, was a visiting faculty member on the University of Pittsburgh Semester at Sea program, and spent a year as a visiting scholar at the Harvard Divinity School.